seokjeongeum/OpAdviserPrivate/README.md

 # OpAdviser: An Efficient Transfer Learning Based Configuration Adviser for Database Tuning

-**OpAdviser** is a customized and efficient tuning system that  addresses the search space construction and the search optimizer selection  problems for database configuration tuning
+**OpAdviser** is a customized and efficient tuning system that  addresses the search space construction and the search optimizer selection  problems for database configuration tuning.